gradienthealth/pydicom-3/examples/input_output/README.txt

 Input-output
 ------------

-These examples illustrate the use of pydicom to read DICOM data.
+These examples illustrate the use of pydicom3 to read DICOM data.